madpsy/xpa125b_controller/README.md

 When using `yaesu` (except the 817/818) or `SunSDR` as the radio you need to connect a logic level shifter.
 The low side of the shifter should connect to the D1 Mini pins and the high side to the radio's control port pins.

+Note: These pins overlap with the `hc_05`, `max3232` and Hermes-Lite UART interfaces so if you need to use this you can't have any external serial interfaces enabled.

 For Yaesu:

 + `BAND-A` pin of the radio to `D5` of the D1 Mini (via the shifter)